 Tip

-You can add multiple font options to a curved text element.
-To add more than one font option you can either use a font library or assign multiple font options by changing the Option number to the left of the font and choosing a new font.
+You can add multiple font options to a curved text.
+To add more than one font option you can either use a font library or assign multiple font options by clicking + Add font option and choosing a new font.

 Font Size